 Something else to consider is that advertisers are often distracted by the wrong data.
 Don’t be one of those advertisers.

 For example, your Click Through Rate on the sidebar may be awful.
 It probably is.
-But it’s generally much, much cheaper to reach users in the sidebar, too.
+But it’s generally much, much cheaper to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More users in the sidebar, too.

 In the end, the only metric that truly matters is your Cost Per Desired Action.
 Everything else can cloud the picture and lead you down the wrong path.